Terradue/doc-developer-sandbox/source/developer/catalogue.rst

 Hands-On Exercise 9: using an OpenSearch catalogue
 ###################################################

-In this exercise we will use an OpenSearch [#f1]_ catalogue URL as input source of the workflow, querying the catalogue with OpenSearch parameters.
+In this exercise we will use an OpenSearch [#f1]_ catalogue URL as the input source of the workflow, and query the catalogue with OpenSearch parameters to get the input products.

 Prerequisite
 =============